NjokiWambugu/data_analysis_porfolio_project/README.md

 ## Data Sources

 The primary data for this analysis is 'Rawdata.xlsl', containing two worksheets; Products and Sales.
-It was intitially collected but was later refined by extending the entries to provide a more comprehensive dataset.
+It was intially collected but was later refined by extending the entries to provide a more comprehensive dataset.

 ## Tools
-In this project, I use a combination of four tools; Python, Excel, Tableau, and MySQL queries to showcase technical versatility.
+In this project, I use a combination of four tools; Python, Excel, Tableau, and MySQL queries to demonstrate technical proficiency.

 - **Excel**
   - Data cleaning and Organization
   - Analysis
   - Visualization
 - **Python(Pandas, Matplotlib, Seaborn)**
-  - Data Preprossessing
+  - Data Preprocessing
   - Exploratory Data Analysis
   - Data Visualization
 - **Tableau**